Living in the Upper West Side

 If you’re looking for a drink or a meal with a literary bent, try The Dead Poet.
 This bar’s drinks are named after top authors and well-known books, like the J.D.
 Salinger and the Scarlet Letter.
 For food, they have classic bar fare, like burgers, wings, and flavored fries.

-The Upper West Side is also home to spots that serve classic Jewish fare, like Barney Greengrass.
+The Upper West Side is also home to spots that serve classic Jewish fare, like Zabars and Barney Greengrass.
 Here, you can order plates piled high with lox and scrambled eggs, smoked fish sandwiches, and homemade matzo ball soup.
 Plus, the UWS has plenty of international fare.
 From spicy Szechuan dishes at Han Dynasty to hearty Italian red-sauce dishes at Parm, the Upper West Side offers something for everyone’s palate.

 New York City Neighborhood Videos: Upper West Side